-Somehow these questions don't seem so relevant now, are they?
+Somehow these questions don't seem so relevant now, do they?

-Everyone loves Princess Leia without knowing anything about her, including her favorite color or about her backstory or who raised her (at least in the first movie).
+Everyone loves Princess Leia without knowing anything about her, including her favorite color or her backstory, or who raised her (at least in the first movie).

 What is the secret that makes characters come alive?

-If superficial details don't matter to the reader, what is it in the story that joins the reader's and character's hearts together forever?
+If superficial details don't matter to the reader, then what bonds the reader's and character's hearts together forever?

 The answer, I believe, is found in one word: rumination.